brekekesoftware/brekekephone/README.md

 ### Keystores and other credentials keys

 - Those private files are ignored from git history, you need to download or generate your own files to build your custom app.
-See [Custom branding build](./.doc/custom-branding.md) for more detail.
+See [Custom branding build](./.doc/custom-branding.md) for more detail
   - `android/app/google-services.json`
   - `android/keystores/development.keystore`
   - `android/keystores/release.keystore`